Background Checks/Clearances Required for Students in Graduate and Undergraduate Education Courses and Programs

-School of Education Background Checks policy requires all Undergraduate and Graduate Students enrolled in Education courses that require fieldwork submit updated background checks/clearances documents (listed below) annually to the School of Education (by July 1st), via its online platform, Castle Branch.
+The School of Education Background Checks policy requires students enrolled in Education courses that require fieldwork to submit updated background checks/clearances documents (listed below) annually to the School of Education (by July 1st), via its online platform, Castle Branch.
 Please review the list of exempt courses prior to

 Pennsylvania State Police Criminal History Record (Act 34),